SilvanTeufel/TopDownRTSTemplate/README.md

 ## Documentation

 For a detailed understanding of the classes, refer to the documentation available at [wiki.teufel-engineering.com](http://wiki.teufel-engineering.com).
-I aim to keep the documentation updated regularly.
+I am trying to keep the documentation updated regularly.

 ## License